tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 >
 > ❓ How does the .summary output file change?
 What extra information (i.e. extra columns) are incorporated when including PRSet specific commands?
 >
+> ❓ What are the 3 gene-sets with the smallest self contained P-values?
+How many SNPs are included in those sets?
+>
->> ❓ What are the 3 gene-sets with the smallest competitive P-values?
+> ❓ What are the 3 gene-sets with the smallest competitive P-values?
 >
 > ** Imagine that you are running an analysis to find the gene sets most associated with height **
 > ❓ Considering both the R2 and competitive P-value results, what gene set do you think is the most interesting and why?